-We contribute to the sustainable development of our District and the safety and well-being of our community.
+We contribute to the sustainable development of our District and the safety and well-being of our communities.
 We ensure that actions, or non-actions, taken by the people in our District are lawful, sustainable and safe.
 We enable people to carry out activities without affecting their, or others', safety.
 We also respond to central government legislation.

-COMMUNITY OUTCOMES HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME Social Well-being Our communities are healthy, safe, inclusive and resilient We protect our community's health and wellbeing by ensuring standards are met for construction, food safety, and registered premises operation.
+Community outcomes How our activity contributes to the community outcome Social Well-being Our communities are healthy, safe, inclusive and resilient We protect our community's health and wellbeing by ensuring standards are met for construction, food safety, and registered premises operation.
 We also respond and enforce alcohol sale and consumption, and dogs and stock, so as not to adversely affect our community's quality of life.
 Our civil defence and emergency management system promotes safety of people and a resilient community.
 We ensure recreational boating is safe, keeping Tasman special.
-Social Well- being Our urban and rural environments are people-friendly, well planned, accessible and sustainably managed We ensure buildings are well constructed, safe and weather-tight, leading to living environments that are people-friendly, and accessible to all.
-Economic Well- being Our region is supported by an innovative and sustainable economy Our regulatory practices are good and contribute to the economic well-being in our community.
+Social Well- being Our urban and rural environments are people- friendly, well planned, accessible and sustainably managed We ensure buildings are well constructed, safe and weather-tight, leading to living environments that are people-friendly, and accessible to all.
+Economic Well- being Our region is supported by an innovative and sustainable economy Our regulatory practices are good and contribute to the economic well-being in our communities.
 Economic Well- being Our infrastructure is efficient, resilient, cost effective and meets current and future needs We ensure that time-restricted parking facilities are available for the public to access urban retailers and services.
 Environmental Well-being Our unique natural environment is healthy, protected and sustainably managed We have an effective education and dog control programme, limiting negative effects on native fauna.
 We remove abandoned vehicles, preventing damage to our environment.
-Cultural Well- being Our communities have opportunities to celebrate and explore their heritage, identity and creativity We provide safety support to events, such as waka racing and classic boats, assisting the community to hold safe heritage events.
-Our Council provides leadership and fosters partnerships including with iwi, fosters a regional We encourage residents to make civil emergency preparations, including arrangements to cope in the face of climatic or natural hazard events.
+Cultural Well- being Our communities have opportunities to celebrate and explore their heritage, identity and creativity We provide safety support to events, such as waka racing and classic boats, assisting the communities to hold safe heritage events.
+Our Council provides leadership and fosters partnerships including with iwi, fosters a regional perspective, We encourage residents to make civil emergency preparations, including arrangements to cope in the face of climatic or natural hazard events.

-COMMUNITY O HOW OUR ACTIVITY CONTRIBUTES TO THE COMMUNITY OUTCOME perspective, and encourages community engagement We work with Maritime NZ to provide a maritime oil response service.

-WHO BENEFITS/WHOSE ACT CREATES THE NEED PERIOD OF BENEFIT RATIONALE FOR SEPARATE FUNDING There is a significant private benefit of this activity to applicants and exacerbators (e.g. building consent, LIM applicants, dog owners, sale of liquor applicants, commercial maritime license holders, food premises/food stalls, etc.) The setting and enforcing of standards provides public health and safety for the wider community, meaning this activity has some public benefits.
-The community benefits from emergency management from the maintenance of a response capability and knowledge of hazards, and measures to mitigate and Immediate through to longer term (e.g. from the construction of safe buildings) Identifying separate funding assists in the accountability and transparency of Council's costs on this activity, where possible and appropriate A portion of the activity is of public benefit, meaning user charging is not always feasible. contain harmful events.
+Community outcomes How our activity contributes to the community outcome and encourages community engagement We work with Maritime NZ to provide a mari oil response service.
+Who benefits/w hose act creates the need Perio od of benefit Rationale for separate funding activity to applic (e.g. building corowners, sale of I commercial mar premises/food s The setting and provides public I wider communit has some public The community management fro response capabi enforcing of standards health and safety for the ry, meaning this activity benefits. benefits from emergency om the maintenance of a lity and knowledge of easures to mitigate and to loi from truction of safe Identifying separate funding assists in the accountability and transparency of Council's costs on this activity, where possible and appropriate A portion of the activity is of public benefit, meaning user charging is not always feasible.